ocyunn/rawr/README.md

 # rawr
-A lightweight RAW reader in Python
+A lightweight DNG reader in Python